saboyle/LeavingCareWiki/Employment.md

 *

-You will need a typed **CV** telling people about you to give to the person at the place you are applying to for a job or to send to the companies you would like to work for. create and download a cv here [https://www.reed.co.uk/career-advice/school-leaver-cv-template/](https://www.reed.co.uk/career-advice/school-leaver-cv-template/)
+You will need a typed **CV** telling people about you to give to the person at the place you are applying to for a job or to send to the companies you would like to work for.
+Create and download a cv here [https://careercompanion.cv-creator.com](https://careercompanion.cv-creator.com)

 *